puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/chromium.md

 - Detect Incidental Party State (DIPS)
 - Local Storage
 - Browser sessions
+- Retrospect - A powerful capability that timelines all artifacts.
+It is based on [Hindsight](https://github.com/obsidianforensics/hindsight)

 You have to use the artemis [api](../../API/overview.md) in order to collect Chromium data